 - 1 cup whole milk; or rice milk for dairy free

 - 1¾ cups (about 5 ounces) Lorraine Swiss cheese diced; Manchego Spanish goat cheese for dairy free.

 - 4 ounces sharp white cheddar cheese diced; vegan cheddar for dairy free.

 - ¼ teaspoon white pepper

 - ¼ cup Pecorino cheese, grated (#1 grating blade); sheep’s milk version for dairy free

-Bring a stockpot three-quarters full of purified or filtered water to a boil over medium heat 240°F (116°C), cook the macaroni according to the directions on the label or until al dente.
+Bring a stockpot three-quarters full of purified or filtered water to a boil over medium heat at 275°F and cook pasta until al dente.
 Drain the pasta, remove to a large serving bowl, and keep warm.
 (DO NOT USE CHLORINATED TAP WATER).

 Rinse the 5-quart and melt the butter over medium heat at 275°F. Whisk in the flour and cook for 2 to 3 minutes continue to whisk.
 Add the milk slowly and continue to whisk until the mixture thickens, about 4-5 minutes.
 Turn the heat to medium-low 175°F and add a small amount of cheese at a time whisking until the cheese melts and is fully incorporated into the sauce.
 Stir in the mustard and white pepper.
 Add the cooked pasta and stir to combine.

 Top with grated Pecorino and enjoy and serve hot.
 Alternatively, Mac N Cheese can be placed in a baking dish and baked in the oven.